PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving: Experimental Results and Discussions

 \subsection{Competing methods}

+Harel \etal~\cite{harel2021crossing} and Shabani \etal~\cite{amin} are state-of-the-art methods for CJP and RLA, respectively.
+We have used their public implementations to compare in the corresponding tasks.
+Note that Harel \etal is not applicable to VJP or RLA, where neighboring angles may not add to $180^\circ$ or corners may not meet.
+Shabani~\etal is not applicable to CJP or BJP due to its poor scalability (i.e., exponential in the number of pieces).
+We have also prepared a third method based on the transformer network to be compared for RLA.
+The following provides more information, while the full details are in supplementary.

+\mypara{Harel \etal}~\cite{harel2021crossing} proposed a two-step algorithm for CJP: Enumerating pairs of compatible pieces by heuristics based on edge lengths or corner angles, then globally solving for the whole arrangement by a spring system.

-\mypara{Shabani \etal}~\cite{amin} is the existing state-of-the-art, which enumerates arrangement candidates and learns to classify a layout candidate to be realistic or not.
-We use their public implementation\footnote{\href{https://github.com/aminshabani/extreme-indoor-sfm}{https://github.com/aminshabani/extreme-indoor-sfm}}, where RPLAN and JigsawPlan datasets have a different number of room/door types, and we made minor modifications to the data-loader and the network architecture.
-We refer details of the baseline systems to the supplementary.
+\mypara{Shabani \etal}~\cite{amin} enumerates arrangement candidates by heuristics and learns to regress the realism of an arrangement candidate by deep neural networks.
+Since the number of room/door types differs in our datasets, we made minor modifications to the data loader and the network architecture.